Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Finite stature procedure

-We now must discuss how to understand conjugation of subgroups when our subgroups are being considered as the fundamental group of graphs.
-We begin by exploiting the following property of $A_{2,3,2n}$, $n\geq3$.
+We now must discuss how to understand conjugation of subgroups when our subgroups are the fundamental group of labeled graphs.
+To start, we will fix $v\in\pi_1(V)$ as being a fixed coset representative coming from $\pi_1(V)/\pi_1(W) = \{[1],[v]\}$.
+This coset representative allows us to observe the following property of $A_{2,3,2n}$ for $n\geq3$.